-Scope note: This property describes the active or passive presence of an E77 Persistent Item in an E5 Event
+This property describes the active or passive presence of an E77 Persistent Item in an E5 Event Scope note:

 It connects the history of a thing with the E53 Place and E50 Date of an event.
 For example, an object may be the desk, now in a museum on which a treaty was signed.
-The presence of an investorial thing involves the presence of the least one of its convictor.
+The presence of an immaterial thing implies the presence of at least one of its carriers.